pulzze/autoflow-documentation/docs/ids/action-string-concatenate/tooltip.md

-This Action takes two string and merges them into one string.
+Combines two strings into one string